sgravrock/css-url-embed/README.md

 ## Limitations

-* Remote URLs (e.g. http://...) are not supported.
+Remote URLs (e.g. http://...) are not supported.
-* MIME type detection is based on file extensions.
-Other mechanisms like content sniffing are not currently supported.

 ## License